Christopher Ward (watchmaker): Sport

-The company’s sport category is centered around the C63 Sealander line, introduced in 2020 as a range of everyday tool watches.
+The company's sport category is centered around the C63 Sealander line, introduced in 2020 as a range of everyday tool watches.
 Designed with versatility in mind, the Sealander models are built for general use and come in several formats including automatic, GMT, and bronze editions.
 In 2023, Christopher Ward launched The Twelve, an integrated bracelet sports watch featuring an angular case and textured dial, inspired by high-end 1970s sports watches.

 Dive

-The company’s dive watches are primarily represented by the C60 Trident collection, a range of modern diver’s watches with a minimum of 300 m water resistance and ceramic bezels.
+The company's dive watches are primarily represented by the C60 Trident collection, a range of modern diver's watches with a minimum of 300 m water resistance and ceramic bezels.
 The flagship C60 Trident Pro serves as the core diver’s model, while the C60 Elite 1000—crafted in titanium—features a 1000 m depth rating and helium release valve.
 Heritage-style diving designs are offered through models like the C65 Aquitaine, which evokes the design of mid-20th century divers, notably the Blancpain Fifty Fathoms.

 Retro

-The C65 collection, introduced in 2016, forms the basis of Christopher Ward’s retro category.
-These watches are inspired by mid-century field and dive watches and use vintage design cues like box sapphire crystals and “Old Radium”-style lume.
+The C65 collection, introduced in 2016, forms the basis of Christopher Ward's retro category.
+These watches are inspired by mid-century field and dive watches and use vintage design cues like box sapphire crystals and "Old Radium"-style lume.
 The C65 Dune, released in 2023, is a notable model within this range and is designed as a compact, outdoors-oriented retro field watch.
 The C65 Super Compressor, introduced in 2020, revives a vintage EPSA-style compression case that uses water pressure to tighten the seals.

 Military

 Christopher Ward launched its Military Collection in 2019 through a licensing agreement with the UK Ministry of Defence.
-The range includes the C65 Sandhurst (Army), C65 Dartmouth (Navy), and C65 Cranwell (RAF), each inspired by mid-century British military-issue watches.
-These models feature heritage designs, chronometer-certified movements, and display each branch's insignia on the caseback.
+The range includes the C65 Sandhurst Series 2 (British Army), C65 Dartmouth (Royal Navy) [not currently sold] and C65 Cranwell Series 2 (Royal Air Force), each inspired by mid-century British military-issue watches.
+These models feature heritage designs, COSC chronometer-certified movements, and display each branch's insignia on the caseback.

-Later military-inspired additions include the C60 Lympstone, honoring the Royal Marines with a rugged, tactical diver’s design, and the C63 Colchester, a lightweight carbon watch designed in collaboration with the British Army’s Parachute Regiment.
+Later military-inspired additions include the C60 Lympstone, honouring the Royal Marines with a rugged, tactical diver's design, and the C63 Colchester, a lightweight carbon watch designed in collaboration with the British Army's Parachute Regiment.This also includes the C63 Valour which is a quartz chronograph that includes the heraldic insignia of the British Army, Royal Navy and the Royal Air Force.